Why is sharing family passwords important?

 Which passwords should you share?

 The easy answer is all of them.
 But there are some limits.
-You can argue that even your Netflix password is important to share because someone will need to cancel your account for you.
+You can argue that even your Netflix password is essential to share because someone will need to cancel your account for you.

 Fortunately, cancelling a credit card is usually enough to cancel any digital accounts that are linked to that card.
 So you can safely place Netflix at the bottom of your list.